 The timing of this waiver is such when online subscriptions are being considered by the newspapers to be the solution to the dropping print circulation.
 Their estimated worth has halved since 2010, and paywalls have been approached by many leading broadsheets to compensate for the loss.
 Still, publishers stay behind on taking up the idea, which declared the industry to be the least revenue from usage-based pricing.

 Subscription for online newspapers goes way back.
 USA Today was the first entity to charge readers for the blossoming online publication at 12.95 dollars per month with three hours of access.
-For additional usage, $2.5 were charged per hour; this was the first pricing model based on usage.
+For additional usage, $2.5 was charged per hour; this was the first pricing model based on usage.
 It dropped the paywall because it was at 1000 subscribers after four months.
 The Wall Street Journal, on the other hand, came into this field after a year, and it sustains its paywall to date.
 It targeted the business elite of America whose subscriptions were mostly sponsored by companies.
 With little or no profit at times, the Journal is still operating on the same model, but it had a good run when the internet was new.

 In 2011, the New York Times set up a new type of paywall.
 It was a metered subscription where people could read 20 articles without any subscription every month.
 Previously, it launched and wrapped up its subscription services as well.
 With able technologies for handling online payments and a wide variety of multimedia content, the New York Times revived the trend.